-Our Fall 2014 and Spring 2015 LAUNCH Crew Intern application process is now open.
+Our Spring and Summer 2015 LAUNCH Crew Intern application process is now open.

 The LAUNCH Crew program offers a competitive and comprehensive experience that will build your resume and your network, while engaging in live, corporate projects.
 LAUNCH Crew members work as part of a diverse team that includes MBA students, Law students, and junior/senior undergrad business and engineering students.

 Click for the Crew Member Position job description.

 Deadline for Spring 2015 is EXTENDED TO Friday, December 12th

 Deadline for Summer 2015 is Friday, April 24th

 LAUNCH Crew application is open to all graduate programs, as well as junior and senior business, business fellows, and engineering undergrads.
 Please complete the LAUNCH Crew Application